Helping Smart Cities Respond to Emergencies Faster

 Creating a Command and Control Centre for Smart Cities

 At TEOCO, we believe the Smart City Command and Control centers of tomorrow should emulate how many of today’s communications service providers leverage, correlate and analyze the massive amounts of data that is traversing their digital networks.
 By bringing together Smart City performance management, automation and orchestration functionalities with advanced visualization, Smart Cities have the ablity to provide fast, coordinated responses to emergencies, natural disasters and terrorist attacks effectively and more quickly.

-TEOCO recently launched HELIOT, Command and Control Center software that optimizes the complex ecosystem that powers Smart Cities.
-Utilizing the latest techniques in analytics & machine learning, the HELIOT solution provides advanced Smart City performance management, automation and orchestration functionalities including:
+Utilizing the latest techniques in analytics & machine learning, TEOCO introduces HELIX for IoT that provides advanced Smart City performance management, automation and orchestration functionalities including:

 - Event and trouble ticket management

 - Automatic rules, actuation and notifications